Widespread internet outages hit northeast U.S. - WTMJ

 The East Coast outages began at 11:25 a.m. local time and recovery began at 12:37 p.m, according to Doug Madory, director of internet analysis at Kentik, a network monitoring company.
 He reported a 12% drop in traffic volume to Verizon.

 Madory said he did not yet know if other carriers were impacted.
 Comcast, another major internet service provider, said it had not observed problems with its network Tuesday.
-AT&T did not immediately reply to questions.
+AT&T said it does not supply home internet in the northeast and customers were not affected.

 Cary Wiedemann, a network engineer who had connectivity problems at his home in Northern Virginia, said that some online services could have been disrupted even if your home internet still worked, if the issue was with the backbone of Verizon’s network.

-Note: This story has been revised to correct the spelling of the network monitoring company Kentik.
-It has also been updated to correct the name of the Verizon spokesman.
-It’s Rich Young, not Jim Greer.